-Betty Stewart of Mannford definitely fits that meaning.
+Betty Stewart of Mannford fits that meaning.
 However, for Stewart, feeling young while spending time with her grandchildren just wasn’t quite enough for her.
 She wanted to be a grandmother to as many children as she could.
-At 76, she had a lifetime of life lessons and stories that she wanted to share with everyone’s grandchildren.
+At 76, she had a lifetime of life lessons and stories she wanted to share with everyone’s grandchildren.

 Born and raised in Baton Rouge, Louisiana, Stewart never had aspirations to be a writer as she worked as a stay home mother raising her five children.
-Little did she realize during those days that inside her heart was a creative spark that would one day warm the smiles of her grandchildren…and those of others as well.
+Little did she realize during those days that inside her heart was a creative spark that would one day warm the smiles of her grandchildren and those of others as well.

 The illustrated children’s book focuses on an unlikely friendship between a hamster and a goldfish.
 To avoid spoiler alerts, I won’t write about their adventures.
 However, I will convey that the book is an innocent and intelligent read that allows children to learn the value of friendship and working together.

 “I never thought about making any money when I started publishing.
-It was just such an honor to be able to publish these books that I write for my grandchildren and great grandchildren and to give them something of me that they will have in 100 years,” she explained.
+It was just such an honor to be able to publish these books that I write for my grandchildren and great-grandchildren and to give them something of me that they will have in 100 years,” she explained.
 Although the book does sell, Stewart says it was and is still not about the money this book generates.
-It’s about the stories and the privilege to be a grandmother to all the children who have the opportunity to hear her read about the adventures of the Milo and Pookie.
+It’s about the stories and the privilege to be a grandmother to all the children who have the opportunity to hear her read about the adventures of Milo and Pookie.

-“I would start writing and the words would come so fast in my mind,. ”
+“I would start writing, and the words would come so fast in my mind. ”